The Baylor Bears are the last nonconference opponent Rice football will face this season. Sic’em 365’s Sam Bradshaw takes us behind enemy lines.

 They dominated a rebuilding FCS team and an improved but clearly overmatched UTSA team that admittedly had played Baylor tough in 2018.
 Aside from that limited detail it’s not clear how good this team really is.

 Last week we saw two 2-0 Big 12 teams with similarly dominant starts go on the road to play a P5 school and we found out a lot more about them.
 Texas Tech was humbled against an Arizona team that lost to Hawaii while Kansas State went to Starkville and won against an unbeaten Mississippi State squad.
 Furthermore that KSU game probably wouldn’t have been close had KSU not muffed two punt returns and an interception return.
 Which one is Baylor most like?
-Unless Rice makes it interesting this weekend we won’t really have an idea until Iowa State comes to Waco next week.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+Unless Rice makes it interesting this weekend we won’t really have an idea until Iowa State comes to Waco next week.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.